This article was updated with audio on August 15, 2025.

 They found that nattokinase can effectively degrade the three abnormal proteins in a condition mimicking the human body. (physiologic pH of 7 and temperature of 37°C).
 Additionally, nattokinase was more efficient than plasmin in cleaving amyloid under the same conditions.[1]

 Plasmin is a substance typically formed in the human body that dissolves blood clots.
-The ability of nattokinase to dissolve blood clots makes it an excellent thrombolytic.
+The ability of nattokinase to dissolve blood clots makes it an effective thrombolytic agent.

 I discussed that in The Outstanding Vascular Effects and Dose of Nattokinase.